bcgov/nr-funbucks/README.md

 Funbucks
 =================

-Funbucks is tool for generating Fluent Bit configurations that is powered using oclif.
+Funbucks is tool for generating Fluent Bit templated configurations for servers and Kubernetes (OpenShift) deployments.

-For testing configurations and development, it is not recommended that the tool be installed at this time.
-Please disregard the oclif generated documentation that describes installing globally.

 ## Required development tools

-* node (>v16 higher)
+* node (>v20 higher)
 * podman (latest)

-## How to generate a Fluentbit configuration
+## How to generate a Fluent Bit configuration

-The '-l' flag here sets log paths up for local testing.

 Example 1: Generate for a server